 Tired yet?
 My packed schedule definitely kept me on my toes.
 I also think it played a big part in helping me keep my psoriasis under control.

 In my experience, exercise makes me feel good and lowers my stress levels.
 It gives me a way to clear my mind from all the craziness that life throws our way.

 Now, with two toddlers at home, I find it even more challenging to squeeze exercise into my day.
 Often, I get in my cardio by playing and dancing with my girls.
 But no matter what, I don’t give up on exercise.

 It’s also a good idea to let your doctor know that you’re changing up your exercise routine.
-If you’re worried about aggravating your condition or becoming injured, your doctor can suggest ways to get active safely.
+If you’re worried about aggravating your condition or becoming injured, your doctor can suggest safe ways to get active.

 It might feel unusual at first, but there are lots of small ways to incorporate exercise into your daily routine.
-Even when you don’t have a lot of time, these simple ideas can help you squeeze in extra activity:
+These simple ideas can help you squeeze in extra activity even when you don’t have a lot of time:

 - Take the stairs instead of the elevator.

-- Park in the furthest spot from the store to add some extra walking.
+- Park in the farthest spot from the store to get in some extra walking.

 - Do squats while brushing your teeth.

 Joni Kazantzis is the creator and blogger for justagirlwithspots.com, an award-winning psoriasis blog dedicated to creating awareness, educating about the disease, and sharing personal stories of her 19+ year journey with psoriasis.
 Her mission is to create a sense of community and to share information that can help her readers cope with the day-to-day challenges of living with psoriasis.
-She believes that with as much information as possible, people with psoriasis can be empowered to live their best life and make the right treatment choices for their life.
+She believes that with as much information as possible, people with psoriasis can be empowered to live their best life and make the right treatment choices.